-To get lab tests, you need an order from a healthcare provider - like a prescription.
-You do not need to schedule an appointment.
+To get lab tests, you need an order from a healthcare provider.
+Charges apply.
+All lab visits are to be done by appointment only.
+Please call the lab to schedule an appointment.

-For more information about billing charges and payment options, visit the UHS Cashier/Insurance Office in SSB 2.106 or call (512) 475-8394.
+For more information about charges, insurance, and payment, visit the UHS Billing and Insurance Office in SSB 2.106 or call (512) 475-8394

 |Monday - Friday, 8am to 5pm by appointment|

 University Health Services is committed to providing high-quality care to patients of all ages, races, ethnicities, physical abilities or attributes, religions, sexual orientations, or gender identities/expression.